Emergency forces referee to stop Blackpool's FA Cup tie with Nottingham Forest

-Medical emergency forced referee to temporarily stop play in Blackpool's FA Cup tie with Nottingham Forrest
+Medical emergency forced referee to temporarily stop play in Blackpool's FA Cup tie with Nottingham Forest

-It is not known what happened but a Forrest supporter needed urgent medical help.
+It is not known what happened but a Forest supporter needed urgent medical help.

 and live on Freeview channel 276

-A medical emergency stopped play in the Blackpool v Nottingham Forrest match tonight.
+A medical emergency stopped play in the Blackpool v Nottingham Forest match tonight.

 The referee called early time on the first half of extra time in the FA Cup match while medics were called into the supporters stand.

-It is not known what happened but a Forrest supporter needed urgent medical help.
+It is not known what happened but a Forest supporter needed urgent medical help.

 The referee halted play while the emergency was dealt with and waited until the Ok was given to continue.